vu-dao-93/phuonganh-portfolio/README.md

 - Netlify function support, see `lambda` folder
 - Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
 - ..and more

+## What I have done
+- Rebuild the landing page using custom Widget, similar to how Advanced Custom Field works in WordPress
+- Add `TwoCols` component to creates a section with and image alongside text
+- Add `SkillGrid` component to creates a section with all the skills and rating of the person
+- Refactor landing page components to TypeScript
+- Enable editorial flow: Changes to a page can be saved as draft before publishing to the user

+## Planned features

+- The user can add videos to a page/ post
+- The user can hide release date of a post
+- The user can add tables to a page/ post
+- The user can change the slug of blog posts
+- Improve build time (currently building all pages for each deployment, taking about 3m total)
+- Refactor all pages and components to TypeScript
+- Refactor styling to use styled-component
+- Add testing for components using react testing-library
+- ... and more (you can see them in the issues tab)

 ## Prerequisites